SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloud-infrastructure-security-for-aws.md

 #### Deployment options

-For the preview, you can deploy Cloud Security Infrastructure for AWS to a single AWS account and region.
+You can deploy Cloud Security Infrastructure for AWS to a single AWS account and region or multiple accounts and regions.

 Typically you would first deploy the solution to a single AWS account and region, kick the tires, and then expand the deployment.